jonit-dev/zod-to-schema/README.md

 );
 ```

-Check the documentation for detailed examples and advanced usage.
+Check the documentation links above for detailed examples and advanced usage.